AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 **Asset**: Item perceived as having value to an organization (office space, computers, customers' PII, intellectual property...).
 Since it carries risk, it requires some security controls.

 **Risk**: Anything that can impact confidentiality, integrity, or availability of an asset.
 It's the "likelihood of a threat occurring".
 A vulnerability and a threat must be present for there to be a risk.
-There different risk levels, depending on possible threats and asset's value.
+There're different risk levels, depending on possible threats and asset's value.
 - **Low-risk asset**: Information that would not harm the organization's reputation or ongoing operations, and would not cause financial damage if compromised.
 - **Medium-risk asset**: Information not available to the public that may cause some damage to the organization's finances, reputation, or ongoing operations.
-- **High-risk asset**: Information protected by regulations/laws that may have severe negative impact on an organization's finances, ongoing operations, or reputation.
+- **High-risk asset**: Information protected by regulations/laws that may have severe negative impact on an organization's finances, ongoing operations, or reputation (PII, SPII, intellectual property...).

 **Threat**: Any circumstance or event that can negatively impact assets.
 - **Internal threat**: It can be a current/former employee, an external vendor, or a trusted partner who poses a security risk.
 Sometimes it's accidental (like an employee who accidentally clicks on a malicious email link).
 Sometimes, he intentionally engages in risky activities (like unauthorized data access).